wasm-rs/cargo-metadata/README.md

 # (default: `[]`)
 required-features = ["wasm-unknown"]

-# Features that WILL NOT work on this target (might not compile, pass test or
+# Features that WILL NOT work on this target (might not compile, pass tests or
 # function correctly)
-# Amends, but not overrides `package.metadata.wasm.rs.excluded-features`
+# Amends, but not overrides `package.metadata.wasm.rs.unsupported-features`
 # (default: `[]`)
-excluded-features = ["wasm-emscripten"]
+unsupported-features = ["wasm-emscripten"]
 ```